Surgical Procedures: Surgery and Staging for Malignant Mesothelioma

 • Pain.

-It is important to speak with your care team about the risk factors specific to you and the procedure being performed.
+It is important to speak with your care team about the risks of your surgery based on the type that was done.

 What is recovery like?